zikriharis/WOA7019/README.md

 firebase - xavier

+## markerless - yuncheng

+TODO: test location service

 #### test gryoscope with unity remote on iphone

 prerequisites: install unity remote on iphone, itunes on window

-in edit > profile settings > editor
+in edit > profile settings > editor:

-    All iOS or your device
+Device: Any iOS Device OR Your Device (eg. iPhone 12)

 open itunes (window)
 connect iphone and window with cable